trchudley/crevdem/README.md

 #### Packages

 `crevdem` does not provide a solution for searching and downloading ArcticDEM or REMA strips.
-The authors have released [an independent package, `pdemtools`, for this purpose](pdemtools.rtfd.io).
-Notes on how to use this are included in the ['workflow' notebook](https://github.com/trchudley/crevdem/blob/main/notebooks/crevdem_workflow.ipynb).
+[The authors have released an independent package, `pdemtools`](https://pdemtools.rtfd.io), for this purpose.
+This package is used to download ArcticDEM strips in the included Notebooks, and more information on how to use it to download strips can be found [here](https://pdemtools.readthedocs.io/en/latest/examples/strip_search.html).

 The [variogram analysis notebook](https://github.com/trchudley/crevdem/blob/main/notebooks/variogram_notebook.ipynb) requires additional explicit packages: `scikit-gstat`, `geopandas`, and `matplotlib`.
 If you would rather not install these yourself using `conda` or similar, you can use `pip install .[variogram]` during the initial install.